dhakadeeksha001/BookStoreApp/README.md

 # BookStoreApp 📚

-A simple full‑stack bookstore application where users can browse, add to cart, and purchase books.
+A simple full‑stack bookstore application where users can browse and purchase books.
 Built with separate `frontend`, `backend`, and `Admin` modules for modular development and local setup.

 ---